daos-stack/daos/docs/index.md

 They may also describe features that are currently under development for a future DAOS release.
 Those features will be clearly marked as such.

-!!! warning
-    DAOS v2.2 is under active development.
-Use at your own risk.
-Please consider a stable DAOS release (i.e., 2.0.x) for production deployments.